Skip to main content

 written by: Marieke van Egmond

-Although a popular belief (and a heartwarming children’s song) hold that we all laugh in the same language, recent research has found that people are remarkably adapt at detecting local... more
+Although popular belief (and a heartwarming children’s song) holds that we all laugh in the same language, recent research has found that people are remarkably adapt at detecting local accents in the way that emotions are expressed.
+In this blog, I will review the research that suggests that the long-assumed universality of emotions is limited. more

 • Load more blog posts